ldam77/taproom-react/README.md

 ## Description

 Tap Room is an application that allows a user to view a list of beer and add and edit its contents.
+This is a React version of the TapRoom web application previously built with Angular.
+There is a lot of similarities between the two way of coding, since both break it down into multiple smaller components.
+Angular's components are base on the objects and how to interact with them.
+React's components are base on the functions, with each component fulfilling one specific functionality.

 ## Setup